Dhghomon/easy_rust/README.md

 `fn all<F>`: this tells you that there is a generic type `F`.
 A closure is always generic because every time it is a different type.

 `(&mut self, f: F)`: `&mut self` tells you that it's a method. `f: F` is usually what you see for a closure: this is the variable name and the type.
 Of course, there is nothing special about `f` and `F` and they could be different names.
-But in signatures you always always see `f: F`.
+You could write `my_closure: Closure` if you wanted - it doesn't matter.
+But in signatures you almost always see `f: F`.

 Next is the part about the closure: `F: FnMut(Self::Item) -> bool`.
 Here it decides that the closure is `FnMut`, so it can change the values.
 It changes the values of `Self::Item`, which is the iterator that it takes.
-And it has to return a `bool`.
+And it has to return `true` or `false`.

 Here is a much simpler signature with a closure: